robertjdominguez/flask-guide/README.md

    $ pip install -r requirements.txt
    ```

+3. Install [ngrok](https://ngrok.com/download) -- we'll use this later to tunnel a web-server and test on mobile.

-3. Check out the TODO.md file.
+4. Check out the TODO.md file.
 We'll use this as a task list to help us stay organized and move at the right pace.